jamescarson3/tmp/docs/introduction.md

 To delete a monitor, simply make a DELETE request on the monitor.

-<aside class="notice"> Unlike systems, deleting a monitor will permanently delete the monitor and all its history, checks, etc.</aside>
+*Unlike systems, deleting a monitor will permanently delete the monitor and all its history, checks, etc.*

 ---